 That said, her villainy waxes and wanes – duplicitous duality is prime baddie behaviour.
 She tells Billy that his naked body (seen in a photograph, not IRL) is “not the worst she’s ever seen” (an enormous compliment by her standards) and that she bought Cabernet Sauvignon knowing it was his favourite.
 But feigning niceness is just an opportunity to sink her claws in some more.

 Poor Billy can't do right for doing wrong.
 Between showering her in compliments and telling her he will make her as many coffees as she wants for the rest of her life, his face annoys her, something that's not only intimated but explicitly said.
 A brutal and unrelenting tour de force, her mere presence intimidates him, and it’s unfortunate that he couldn't quite get his words out when it mattered the most.
-For his parting shot, that beauty is only skin deep and that hers will one day fade was salient and worthy, but hampered by nervous stutters and an ina-billy-ty to get his words out, it lost its punch.
+For his parting shot, that beauty is only skin deep and that hers will one day fade was salient and worthy, but hampered by nervous stutters and an ina-billy-ty to say it succinctly, it lost its punch.
 And, with a look of a predictable smugness, didn't she just know it.